 - Proof that you have a job in France waiting for you when you return from your trip: employment contract, employer's certificate, sabbatical leave certificate, registration with Ursaff / chamber of commerce / etc… for self-employed workers or on their own.
 In short, you have understood the idea, you work IN FRANCE!
 At the time when we made these visas (in 2015), teleworking was not widespread, but we can hope that today teleworking with a French or European company must certainly be accepted without problem.

-- If you rent one or more accommodations, the receipts for the rents collected each month (so you don't need to have a lot of savings when you leave, but at least enough to pay for the tickets and an envelope of a few thousand euros in case seed).
+- If you rent one or more accommodations, the receipts for the rents collected each month (so it is not necessary to have a lot of savings at the time of departure but at least enough to pay for the tickets and an envelope of a few thousand euros in case seed).

 - All other documents useful to the understanding of the travel plan by the person who will receive you at the embassy.

 All this for what in the end?
 Just to prove:

 - That you are not going to work in the USA!

 - That you have enough money on hand (or falling each month) for this trip.